Chile truckdrivers call for country-wide strike after 9-year old girl shot | International

 Chile truckdrivers call for country-wide strike after 9-year old girl shot

-The country´s National Confederation of Cargo Transport (CNTC) said Congress had failed to pass laws necessary to stop these kinds of attacks and punish them adequately.
-"We demand that Congress urgently...approve the 13 laws related to the prevention, persecution and sanctioning of crime," they said in the statement, referring to bills currently under review by lawmakers.
+The country's National Confederation of Cargo Transport (CNTC) said Congress had failed to pass laws necessary to stop these kinds of attacks and punish them adequately.
+"We demand that Congress urgently ... approve the 13 laws related to the prevention, persecution and sanctioning of crime," they said in a statement, referring to bills currently under review by lawmakers.

 - READ MORE ON: